 By far the most unusual discovery in Scilly relating to this period is the collection of Roman material recovered from Nornour.
 The settlement there was excavated in the 1960s and early 1970s and consisted of 11 circular stone buildings situated just above high water.
 The buildings were occupied and continuously modified from the Middle Bronze Age to the end of the Iron Age.
 During the Roman period most of the settlement was abandoned but a large collection of Roman artefacts dating from the late first to fourth centuries AD were found in the upper levels of buildings 1 and 2 (Butcher 1993).
-These comprised over 300 copper-alloy brooches (Fig 6.4), c 25 finger rings, 10 bracelets, 83 Roman coins, c 22 glass beads, 13 pipe-clay figurines, c 30 miniature pots (below, Section 6.5.1.2), and a number of other Roman artefacts (Butcher 2000-1).
+These comprised over 300 copper-alloy brooches (Fig 6.4), approx. 25 finger rings, 10 bracelets, 83 Roman coins, approx. 22 glass beads, 13 pipe-clay figurines, approx. 30 miniature pots (below, Section 6.5.3), and a number of other Roman artefacts (Butcher 2000-1; Bayley and Butcher 2004; Butcher 2014).

-This is a large and unusual collection of objects to be found in the last occupation phase of a remote prehistoric round house: '... it is probably true to say that there are more Roman-style artefacts (other than pottery) from Nornour than are known from the whole of Cornwall and Devon west of Exeter' (Butcher 1993).
+This is a large and unusual collection of objects to be found in the last occupation phase of a remote prehistoric round house: '....it is probably true to say that there are more Roman-style artefacts (other than pottery) from Nornour than are known from the whole of Cornwall and Devon west of Exeter' (Butcher 1993).

-The site was initially interpreted as a brooch-making workshop of the Roman period (Dudley 1968) but has since been reinterpreted as a shrine (Butcher 1978; 1993; 2000-1), which Thomas (1985) suggests may have incorporated a fire or beacon.
+The site was initially interpreted as a brooch-making workshop of the Roman period (Dudley 1967) but has since been reinterpreted as a shrine (Butcher 1978; 1993;

+2000-1), which Thomas (1985) suggests may have incorporated a fire or beacon.
 Fulford (1989) considered the objects as evidence of a Roman shipwreck (or possibly two different wrecks given the date span) because the objects are not varied enough to compare with the personal items offered at shrines and temples; however, most recently Reece (2011, 256) has noted that 'The coins from this site are unusual both in number and in unbroken sequence and this must suggest constant visitation from people from the highly Romanised parts of either Britain or Gaul.'

 Whatever the genesis of this remarkable collection of objects, they almost certainly have a maritime connection.
 Crucial to our understanding of this site would be a better understanding of the Roman coastline around it, as this (as suggested by Thomas 1985, 165-72) may have been 'a harbour for Roman Scilly' a safe haven from easterly gales suitable for mariner-pilgrims which is conspicuous by its absence today.
+Although the location of Thomas' proposed harbour has its disadvantages (Charman et al 2016, 220-1), it is interesting to note that the eastern side of St Martin's was the tradition anchorage of Breton fishermen until the 1950s or 1960s (Keith Lowe, pers comm to Carl Thorpe).

-Fig 6.4 Brooches from Nornour (Isles of Scilly Museum)
+Fig 6.4 Brooches from Nornour (Isles of Scilly Museum).